 Natural Stone Paving Methods & Techniques

 Many factors contribute to the right choice of natural stone installation for a project.
 Methods include mortar set, sand set, bituminous set, and pedestal set.
 Each of these methods has advantages and disadvantages, and landscape architects will benefit from knowing what makes them different.
+(Click on the image of the paving method to enlarge.)

 The mortar set method is the most popular one, and is typically used in pedestrian or vehicular areas where a rigid system is required.
 The joints are grouted as part of a mortar system.
 Mortar also provides a degree of flexibility to the setting bed, thereby enabling the effective setting of large and irregular-shaped pieces.
 In many areas of the country, mortar systems provide a long-lasting, high-performing setting system.
 Evacuating surface water is important in a mortar set installation, so proper drainage is important.